 Therefore, the Department will examine the standard pricing mechanism used by the utility company to establish the electricity rates set forth in the tariff schedule.
 If the rate charged to our respondent is lower than the rates charged to other users but the rates set for the other users as well as the rate charged to our respondent are set using the same "standard pricing mechanism," then the lower rate charged to our respondent would not normally be found countervailable.
 The principle of the standard pricing mechanism recognizes the commercial and market practices and conditions for the provision of electricity; i.e., that it may be cheaper to provide electricity to very large consumers, therefore, the rates established for those large consumers may be cheaper than the rates established for other electricity consumers.
-While the rates may be lower for one type of consumer compared to other types of factors in any hierarchy, and we may rely on one or more of these factors in any particular case.211
+While the rates may be lower for one type of consumer compared to other types of consumers, if the rates are established using the same standard pricing mechanism, then the lower rate does not necessarily provide a countervailable subsidy.

-209 See CVD Preamble at 65378:
+203 See CVD Preamble at 65378: